OlivierLD/raspberry-coffee/NMEA-multiplexer/manual.md

 The _only_ requirement for a client is a network access (with obvious fluency with protocols like HTTP or TCP).

 #### To summarize
-The NMEA.Multiplexer pulls data from `channels`, possibly computes some using `computers`, and forwards (broadcasts) them through `forwarders`.
+The NMEA-Multiplexer pulls data from `channels`, possibly computes some using `computers`, and forwards (broadcasts) them through `forwarders`.

 All those data are represented using the NMEA format.